Skip to Calculator

 What happens: You look at the project, eyeball the dimensions, and buy what feels like enough.
 "I'll grab 4 yards, that should be fine."

-**Why it fails:** Curtain fullness, pattern repeats, hem allowances, and the number of panels all compound.
-A 60-inch window at 2x fullness with 84-inch panels needs 15 yards — not 4.
-The gap between a visual estimate and the real calculation is often a factor of 2–4x.
+Why it fails: Curtain fullness, pattern repeats, hem allowances, and the number of panels all compound.
+A 60-inch window at 2x fullness with 84-inch panels needs 15 yards, not 4.
+The gap between a visual estimate and the real calculation is often a factor of 2 to 4x.

 The fix: Calculate before every purchase.
 Enter your finished dimensions, bolt width, fullness ratio, and allowances into the fabric calculator.
 It takes 90 seconds and prevents a trip back to the store.

-Estimate yardage for context (roughly 1 yard per linear foot of coverage works as a rough check for simple projects), but always verify with an actual calculation.
+Estimating yardage for context is fine (roughly 1 yard per linear foot of coverage works as a rough check for simple projects), but always verify with an actual calculation.

 Mistake 2: Forgetting Pattern Repeats